Simplification of the EU's Common Agricultural Policy (CAP)

 - balanced development of rural areas

-The new EU Commissioner for agriculture and rural development, Phil Hogan, has made simplification of the CAP a top EU priority for 2015.
-In particular, he wants to focus on areas where improvements could be made to the implementation of CAP policies.
+The EU Commissioner for agriculture and rural development, Phil Hogan, has made simplification of the CAP a top EU priority for its mandate, focusing in particular on the implementation of CAP policies.

 The Council's role is to ensure that feedback from member states is taken into account and that member states are involved in the simplification process.